Ultrafast Ultrasound Imaging for 3D Shear Wave Absolute Vibro-Elastography: Methods

 \subsubsection{Motor Controller}

-For the motorized 3D transducer, the imaging plane is swept over a volume using a customized motor control component to collect volumetric data.
-The direction of the sweep, the angle between the planes, and the sweep activation pulse can be adjusted using the Arduino microcontroller.
+For the motorized 3D transducer, the imaging plane is swept over a volume using a customized motor control component to collect volumetric data. \textcolor{black}{The} imaging script sends signals to \textcolor{black}{the} motor microcontroller. \textcolor{black}{The microcontroller} is programmed before the start of imaging such that during the data collection the function is called within the Verasonics script while there is no need to \textcolor{black}{repeatedly program each} frame acquisition, thereby avoiding any programming delay.
+The direction of the sweep, the angle between the planes, and the sweep activation pulse can be adjusted using the imaging script and the microcontroller.